The right to believe, to worship and witness

 Moscow: Fined for quoting the Commandments

 Judge Alesya Orekhova considered both cases one after the other on the morning of 9 March.
-According to her written decision in the Article 20.3.3 prosecution, seen by Forum 18, the police indictment argued that Charushin's poster "clearly expresses a negative attitude towards the use of the Armed Forces of the Russian Federation to protect the interests of the Russian Federation and its citizens [and] maintain international peace and security, and is in fact similar in content to publicly available information posted on the Internet and various social networks broadcasting a negative attitude towards the ongoing military operation".
+According to her written decision in the Administrative Code Article 20.3.3 prosecution, seen by Forum 18, the police indictment argued that Charushin's poster "clearly expresses a negative attitude towards the use of the Armed Forces of the Russian Federation to protect the interests of the Russian Federation and its citizens [and] maintain international peace and security, and is in fact similar in content to publicly available information posted on the Internet and various social networks broadcasting a negative attitude towards the ongoing military operation".
 Judge Orekhova ordered the poster destroyed.

 Charushin himself stated in court that he had been "expressing his opinion on the date of Nemtsov's death and in relation to his activities".
 (Opposition politician Boris Nemtsov was shot dead on Moskvoretsky Bridge at the opposite end of Red Square on 27 February 2015.)
 The judge nevertheless disregarded this argument.